JWMutant/frigate-archive/README.md

 # Safety Guarantees

-Frigate Archive never removes recordings until:
+Frigate Archive removes source recordings only after:

-- Archive transfer completes successfully
+- The archive transfer completes successfully
-- Verification confirms all files exist
+- Verification confirms the source files exist in the archive
-- Database cleanup succeeds
-- SQLite transaction commits successfully

-If any stage fails, the archive process stops immediately.
+Database cleanup then removes the archived day's stale Frigate records.
+A database backup is created before cleanup, and database changes are performed inside a transaction.

 ---